ZabeuL/Area-Production-Farm-Value/README.md

    - Sort records by any field using Timsort (O(n log n))
    - View top N records with analytical queries
    - Use set data structure for unique value extraction
+6. **Advanced Search System** (NEW):
+   - Multi-column filtering with pandas DataFrame operations
+   - Comparison operators: ==, !=, >, <, >=, <=
+   - Text operators: contains, regex, startswith, endswith
+   - Boolean logic: AND/OR for combining conditions
+   - Rich-formatted table display of results
+   - Export filtered results to CSV
+   - Summary statistics on search results

 ### � **Data Structures & Algorithms Implementation**